Fannie Mae: What If Steve Mnuchin Isn't Confirmed By The Senate?

 Takeaway

 I was compelled to write this article in order to present the bearish arguments as well as highlight that it isn't in America's best interests to reprivatize the GSEs so hedge funds can cash in at the expense of the general public.
 Moreover, if Mr. Mnuchin's confirmation is held up in the Senate due to a political or principled stand by some members, I would argue Fannie Mae and Freddie Mac's stocks would experience some turbulence.

-The U.S. Treasury spent upwards of $4 trillion dollar buying bonds and kept interest rates at zero from December 2008 through December 2015.
+The U.S. Treasury spent upwards of $4 trillion buying bonds and kept interest rates at zero from December 2008 through December 2015.
 Can we really risk having interest rates climb upwards of 100 basis points, given the fragility and unevenness of this economic recovery?
 Given the housing multiplier effect and its importance as the core store of wealth for many America's, betting on Fannie and Freddie's privatization is dicey.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.